hpnguyen123/msgraph-utility-cli/README.rst

 Application Setup
 -------
 This console application is built upon [python-sample-console-app](https://github.com/microsoftgraph/python-sample-console-app).
 Register a new native as instructed by this sample application.
+Save your application client-id for authentication step below.

 Build